-Oil sands operations have specific wildlife mitigation and monitoring plans in place that require regulatory approval before operations begin.
-These programs are developed for each project with results and progress reported to the regulator.
-The programs typically include habitat enhancement, restoration, and monitoring
+Oil sands operations have site-specific wildlife mitigation and monitoring plans in place that require regulatory authorization and reporting of results.
+These plans typically include footprint reduction initiatives, wildlife deterrents, habitat enhancement, on lease reclamation, off lease restoration, and monitoring.

 Caribou in Canada

 Caribou are among Canada’s most recognizable national symbols, but populations are falling across Canada.
-There is much research and data being collected in Canada in order to learn more about these animals and the complexities of the threats they are facing and how to recover local populations and their habitat.
+There is much research and data being collected in Canada in order to learn more about these animals, the complexities of the threats they are facing and how to recover local populations and their habitat.

 Threats Facing Caribou Populations

-Managing caribou populations is a complex issue involving stakeholders, provincial and federal governments to find collective solutions.
+Recovering caribou populations requires collaboration between industry, Indigenous communities and provincial and federal governments to find collective solutions.

 Caribou are affected by changes to their habitat.
-These natural and man-made disturbances can range from seismic lines used to explore the underlying geology, to forest fires that naturally regenerate the forest.
-Caribou have low reproduction rates.
-Females don’t produce young until three years of age, and then have only one calf per year.
+Man-made and natural disturbances can range from seismic lines used to explore the underlying geology, to forest fires that naturally regenerate the forest.

-Large animals like moose, deer and caribou use old seismic lines as travel corridors as these disturbances are easier to move through than heavy forest, and have edible shrubs along the edges.
-However, these corridors also concentrate predator-prey interactions as predators learn to use them to hunt more efficiently and this is believed to increase their encounter rate with caribou.
+Large animals like moose, deer and caribou may use old seismic lines as either travel corridors or feeding areas, as these disturbances are easier to move through than heavy forest, and have edible shrubs along the edges.
+Wolves also use linear features to travel and hunt more efficiently and this is believed to increase their encounter rate with caribou.

 Caribou Population Recovery

-The oil and natural gas industry is collaborating to increase the pace of caribou population recovery.
-In Alberta, industry is working to reclaim land disturbances such as roads and seismic lines, and participates in breeding programs to help increase the size of caribou herds.
-Through Canada’s Oil Sands Innovation Alliance (COSIA), initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.
+The natural gas and oil industry is collaborating to increase the pace of caribou population recovery.
+In Alberta and British Columbia, industry is working to restore legacy land disturbances such as seismic lines, and supports programs such as the Klinse-sa maternity pen in B.C.
+Initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.

 Biodiversity is the variety of life in a habitat or ecosystem.
-Oil and natural gas development can affect biodiversity in a number of ways, including disrupting habitat, making predator movement easier through travel corridors such as roads or seismic lines, or degrading habitat quality.
+Natural gas and oil development can affect biodiversity in a number of ways; including disturbing habitat, making predator movement easier through travel corridors such as roads or seismic lines, or degrading habitat quality.

-Oil and natural gas activity occurs in diverse landscapes that are home to many species of plants and animals, including species at risk and invasive species.
+Natural gas and oil activity occurs in diverse landscapes that are home to many species of plants and animals, including species at risk.
 Managing biodiversity is guided by the Canadian Biodiversity Strategy, and the federal Species at Risk Act, plus provincial policy and legislation.
 Natural gas and oil companies strive to protect biodiversity by minimizing habitat disturbance and finding means of prompt vegetation recovery.

-Northern Alberta is home to lots of wildlife.
-In order to minimize disruptions to birds, wildlife and habitat, oil sands companies need to know where they are.
+Northern Alberta is home to a diverse array of wildlife.
+In order to minimize disruptions to all kinds of wildlife and habitat, oil sands companies need to better understand them.
 Until recently, monitoring wildlife was a labour-intensive and specialized skill.
 New technology such as acoustic recording units (ARUs) and the development of new guidelines for working with them allows wildlife data to be gathered accurately and continuously.

 Operators in Canada support sound scientific data collection and are collaborating with each other, and with government, communities and scientists to understand challenges and explore solutions.

 Environmental Monitoring and Reporting